 David grew up around aircraft.
 His father was Base Civil Engineer for the USAF 913th TAG at Willow Grove, PA.
 His first toy was an airplane; from that point on he never stopped looking up.
 David graduated from Temple University with a degree in Military History and Diplomacy, focusing on the air wars of the Middle East.
 Realizing that there was no money in knowing about the Air Orders of Battle of Israel and the rest of the Middle Eastern States, and he needed to eat, he eventually landed in a career as a marketing professional.

-David is an avid plastic modeler, photographer, and reader.
-You will always find him paging through books looking up some obscure piece of information, or “geeking” out on the latest Sci-Fi.
+David is a plastic modeler, photographer, and reader.
+You will always find him paging through books looking up some obscure piece of information, or “geeking” out on the latest episode of Doctor Who!

 Pieter Johnson – European Contributor

 Pieter is an independent social media journalist and publisher and passionate about almost everything in aviation.
 Its his objective to promote aviation to those interested and to inform those who seek to be more interested.
 Pieter’s love of aircraft and flying started when he was introduced to flying by his Dad who flew Fairey Swordfish in the Royal Navy Fleet Air Arm as a Telegraphist Air Gunner.
 Pieter’s own ability to be a pilot was short lived.
 He started his PPL and solo’d on 8 hours at Panshanger (EGLG) in the UK and later solo’ing in the USA at Arthur Dunn (X21) airfield in Florida.
 He got as far as his solo cross country flight.